makeitcloudy/HomeLab/README.md

 + https://runasradio.com/<br>

 **Conferences**<br>
-+ https://xenappblog.com/agenda/ - virtual expo - it is taking place two times in a year - it is a great initiative which was invented by Trond Haaverstein, with fabolous speakers and presentations
++ https://xenappblog.com/agenda/ - virtual expo - it is taking place two times in a year - it is a great initiative which was invented by Trond Haaverstein, with fabolous speakers and presentations<br>
 + https://cloudcamp.ie/<br>

 **Community shares**<br>